 The P0011 OBD2 code tells you the timing is off on your “A” camshaft.
 When this happens, it’s most often caused by a problem with the oil viscosity.
-It can also be the result of a solenoid failure or stuck valve, however, so you want to do your due diligence and check the system thoroughly before making repairs.
+It can also result from a solenoid failure or stuck valve, however, so you want to do your due diligence and check the system thoroughly before making repairs.

 The fix for the P0011 is often specific to a vehicle’s make and model.
-The correct oil viscosity for your system will also be outlined in your manual, so that’s the first thing you should find when the P0011 trouble code activates.
+Your manual will also outline the correct oil viscosity for your system, so that’s the first thing you should find when the P0011 trouble code activates.

 Table of Contents